Email Phone

 Hearing

-Many people with Down Syndrome need input from audiology due to conductive (from glue ear or a build up of earwax) or sensorineural hearing loss.
+Many people with Down syndrome need input from audiology due to conductive (from glue ear or a buildup of earwax) or sensorineural hearing loss.

 Sign up to our newsletter